Delivering on the new CAP objectives

-The new CAP is based on a more flexible performance and results-based approach that takes into account local conditions and needs, while increasing the EU’s ambitions in terms of sustainability.
-It is built around ten objectives, which are also the basis upon which EU countries design their CAP strategic plans.
+The CAP’s new performance- and results-based approach is more flexible and takes into account local conditions and needs, while increasing the EU’s ambitions in terms of sustainability.
+It is built around ten objectives, which are also the basis upon which EU countries design their CAP Strategic Plans.

-EU countries will implement the new CAP with a CAP strategic plan at national level.
-Each plan will combine a wide range of targeted interventions addressing the specific needs of that EU country and deliver tangible results in relation to EU-level objectives, while contributing to the ambitions of the European Green Deal.
-EU countries are required to produce a thorough assessment of what must be done, based on a strengths, weaknesses, opportunities and threats (SWOT) analysis of their territory and agri-food sector.
+EU countries will implement the new CAP with a CAP Strategic Plan at national level.
+Each Plan will combine a wide range of targeted interventions addressing the specific needs of that EU country and deliver tangible results in relation to EU-level objectives, while contributing to the ambitions of the European Green Deal.
+EU countries were required to produce a thorough assessment of what must be done, based on a strengths, weaknesses, opportunities and threats (SWOT) analysis of their territory and agri-food sector.

-EU countries were given until 31 December 2021 to submit their CAP strategic plans.
-Following this, the Commission has six months to approve the plans ahead of their implementation in January 2023.
-The approval process will be based on the criteria laid down in Regulation (EU) 2021/2115 establishing rules on support for strategic plans to be drawn up by EU countries under the common agricultural policy (CAP Strategic Plans).
+EU countries were given until 31 December 2021 to submit their CAP Strategic Plans.
+Following this, the Commission had six months to approve the Plans ahead of their implementation in January 2023.
+The approval process is based on the criteria laid down in Regulation (EU) 2021/2115 establishing rules on support for strategic plans to be drawn up by EU countries under the common agricultural policy (CAP Strategic Plans).

-The Commission will assess whether the EU countries’ CAP strategic plans contribute to, and are consistent with, EU legislation and commitments in relation to climate and the environment, including those laid out in the Farm to Fork and biodiversity strategies.
+The Commission is assessing whether the EU countries’ CAP Strategic Plans contribute to, and are consistent with, EU legislation and commitments in relation to climate and the environment, including those laid out in the Farm to Fork and Biodiversity strategies.

 - EU countries take full advantage of the new CAP and its instruments to support their farmers in the transition towards increased sustainability in our food systems.

-By the end of May 2022, the Commission had sent observation letters relating to all 28 draft CAP strategic plans that were submitted by EU countries.
-The letters identify elements of the proposed plans that require further explanation, completion or adjustments before the Commission can approve them.
-Each EU country has been given the opportunity to comment on their observation letter.
+By the end of May 2022, the Commission had sent observation letters relating to all 28 draft CAP Strategic Plans that were submitted by EU countries.
+The letters identified elements of the proposed plans that required further explanation, completion or adjustments before the Commission could approve them.
+Each EU country was given the opportunity to comment on their observation letter.

-Alongside the letters themselves, the Commission has created an overview of the content of the letters, which summarises the key elements of the 28 proposed plans and the related observations which were made for each country.
+Alongside the letters themselves, the Commission created an overview of the content of the letters, which summarises the key elements of the 28 proposed Plans and the related observations which were made for each country.